 When each email turns into the little gray bubble, you can hover over the email address to reveal some information.
 If the email is valid, you’ll likely see some amount of detail other than just the address that you typed in.

 In some cases, it shows a photo.
 In other cases, it has a photo and a full name.
 Sometimes, it’s more subtle and may just have an extra line of data or include a secondary email address (like above).

-This will vary a bit by address, and not every valid email address will pull up a full profile card (I believe it depends on if they actually use Gmail or Google for Work).
-But you can often find one of the addresses that has a bit more detail than the others that tells you it’s in use.
+This will vary a bit by address, and not every valid email address will pull up a full profile card (I believe it depends on if they actually use Gmail or Google Cloud).
+But you can often find one address that has a bit more detail than the others, which tells you it’s in use.